 As the Executive Chairman of Jack Cooper, I saw other companies cutting back on health care benefits.
 Instead, we went the other direction and paid for health care, all of it, for our company’s employees.

 As Lieutenant Governor, I will work to increase access to affordable health care.
 Rural hospitals in Georgia are going bankrupt and closing – six have closed since 2013 and others could close soon, leaving thousands of Georgians more than fifty miles away from a doctor.
 We have 60 counties without a pediatrician, and half of our counties don’t have an OB/GYN.
 I believe that every child should have regular access to a pediatrician near their home or school, and that every mom and dad should have affordable insurance options to pay for their own family’s health care.

 Public schools are our most essential institution.
 This issue is personal for me, because I am a public school graduate and I send my kids to public school.
 I believe every Georgia child should have a quality education regardless of their zip code.
 That means innovation in our classrooms, rewarding good teachers, firing bad ones, and partnering with businesses to increase vocational and technical training in high schools and community colleges so our students are ready for the workforce.

 By partnering with businesses to build apprenticeship and vocational educational programs at high schools and colleges, we can make certain that students throughout Georgia can learn the skills they need to get a job without having to move from their hometown.

 Running one of the country’s largest trucking companies, I’ve made our business more efficient while tripling revenue and creating good jobs with good benefits.
-As Lieutenant Governor, I’ll work for a more efficient government that cuts ineffective programs and bureaucratic red tape, and cuts taxes.
+As Lieutenant Governor, I’ll work for a more efficient government that cuts ineffective programs and bureaucratic red tape.